 3. Enabled Pass Through

 Some receivers offer pass-through, and you can choose HDMI, 3D, or 4K/8K pass-through.
 Pass-through allows the video signal to bypass the internal video processing and go directly to the display.
-If you have a lot of 3D content to watch, you’ll want to find a receiver with 3D pass through.
-If you have an 8K TV, you may want to have the option of 8K pass through.
-It’s also a nice feature if you do not want to upscale any of your video and prefer seeing it as it was created.
+If you have a lot of 3D content to watch, you’ll want to find a receiver with a 3D pass-through.
+If you have an 8K TV, you may want to have the option of an 8K pass-through.
+It’s also a nice feature if you do not want to upscale any of your videos and prefer seeing them as it was created.

 The latest receivers offer smart features to stream music via Bluetooth or Wi-Fi, support the latest HDMI technology, and have inputs to support the latest gaming consoles.

 The latest receivers offer smart features you can use to stream music or movies.
 Some receivers have Bluetooth and Wi-Fi built in.
 You can find receivers with Chromecast and support for Apple AirPlay or Airplay2.
 You can also choose a receiver that supports specific streaming services like Spotify, TuneIn, or GoogleCast.
 Some receivers also have a voice assistant like Google or Alexa so you can control it through voice commands.

 If you like to control your home theatre devices from your phone you can choose a receiver with app control.
 If you ever lose your remote, you can just pull out your phone and control your receiver that way.

 You’ll find receivers with multiple HDMI inputs or just two.
 The most common number of HDMI inputs on a receiver is 4 or 6.
 Some receivers also support HDMI 2.1, while others support HDMI 2.0.

 3. Easy setup process